DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 # Installation instructions

-In this document, we assume that you already have system with:
+In this document, we assume that you already have a system with:
 - a fully functional Docker and Docker Compose install;
-- a web browser (our tests have been made with Mozilla Firefox, Google Chrome, and Safari).
+- a web browser (our tests have been made with Google Chrome, Mozilla Firefox, and Safari).

 See REQUIREMENTS.md file for more details.